marco-morales/QMSS-GR5069_Spring2019/README.md

 should know at minimum when entering data science, and what a data scientist should know to hit the ground running and add immediate value to their teams.
 To do that, this course aims to:
-* sharpen you technical skills not only in **applying models**, but particularly in **building knowledge and generating insights** from the data.
+* sharpen you technical skills not only in **fitting models**, but particularly in **building knowledge and generating insights** from the data.
 While this may seem obvious for a Data Scientist, it is not always the focus of training,
 * train in **working effectively in teams** to build projects and products.
-Data Science is collaborative in nature and constantly evolving in its **best practices** that enhance efficient collaboration.
-This is particularly useful when dealing with **large and complicated projects**,
+Data Science is collaborative in nature and constantly evolving in **best practices** that enhance efficient collaboration.
+Collaboration for school projects/assignments is vastly different from the **highly-structured collaboration** that happens in DS teams, but is not always the focus of training,,
 * learn processes and practices at the **intersection of Data Science and Data Engineering** that are central to the **data product cycle**.
 Data Scientists typically start being exposed to Data Engineering on the job.
 There's much to be gained from early exposure to concepts and practices in this field; and